oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

       }
    }

-Synchronized statement is used in loop statements.
-The following original code:
+The second example demonstrates how to fix the hang issue or crash when a synchronization statement is used in a for loop in the original code:

 .. code-block:: cpp
    :linenos: